VGLoic/aws-exploration/README.md

 # Deploy a Web server to AWS

-The goal of this repository is to implement a trivial web server, deploy it on AWS and describe the process along the way.
+The goal of this repository is to implement a basic web server, deploy it on AWS and describe the process along the way.

 ## Service description